mrhm-dev/full-stack-army/resources/lecture-103/README.md

 Session-Based Authentication Pros:

-1. Simplicity: Session-based authentication is relatively simple to implement, especially with server-side session management tolls or frameworks.
+1. Simplicity: Session-based authentication is relatively simple to implement, especially with server-side session management tools or frameworks.
 2. Granular Control: Sessions allow for fine-grained control over session expiration, session invalidation, and managing session data on the server-side.
 3. Standard Approach: Session-based authentication has been a widely adopted and understood authentication mechanism in web applications for many years.